Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

     Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
     Select the checkbox to display the editing toolbar.
-Only one intent can be selected at a time.
+You can only select one checkbox at a time.

 - [![Show message](../../Assets/Icons/ShowMessage.png "[Show message]") SHOW MESSAGE]
     Click this button to display the message(s) contained in the selected intent.
 This button is only displayed if a single checkbox in the list of intents is selected.
-Alternatively, you can click directly a row in the list to view an intent.
+Alternatively, you can click directly a row in the list to display an intent.
 The *List of messages* view is displayed, see [List of messages](#list-of-messages).

 The list displays all intents.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.